adamsilver/fdpb/03-Book-A-Flight.md

 ### Typeahead combobox

 What we really need is a text box and select menu rolled into one.
-As the user types a destination suggestions will appear beneath allowing the user to autocomplete their input.
+As the user types a destination, suggestions appear beneath allowing them to autocomplete the field.
 This drastically saves time scrolling through a plethora of destinations.

 Up until recently there has been no such element for us to use.
-HTML5 gave us the promising `datalist` but unfortuntely, it's signifcantly buggy[^caniuse].
+HTML5 gave us `datalist` but unfortuntely, it's signifcantly buggy[^caniuse].

-So we're left to build our own custom form component using Javascript.
-I will provide solutions to this problem later, but we should first understand the task we face when we embark upon creating our own custom and inclusive form component.

-As discussed in A Registration Form, we'll need to design a core experience for those without Javascript.
-Our options are those we discussed above: a text box or a select box.
+As we've done the hard work in analysing what is best for users, we're left to build a custom component using Javascript.
+In doing so we need to adhere to a few important rules:

+- must be focusable with keyboard
+- must be operable with keyboard
+- must expose it's values and state to acessibility APIs
+- must work without Javascript

-On balance and for our given problem, it seems prudent to use the select box.
+To solve the last problem we need to choose from the aformentioned text box or select box.
+On balance, it seems prudent for us to use the select box.
 But you may take a different tact depending on your exact problem domain.

-Here is our destination control before we have implemented our custom Javascript combobox:
+Here's what this looks before it's enhanced:

 ![Image here](/etc/)